Tent pegging: Contemporary sport

 Today, tent pegging is practised around the world but is especially popular in Australia, India, Israel, Oman, Pakistan, South Africa, and the United Kingdom.
 The Olympic Council of Asia included tent pegging as an official sport in 1982, and the International Federation for Equestrian Sports recognised it as an official equestrian discipline in 2004.

-From the results of the 2008 International Tent Pegging Championships, the world's three leading national teams are currently Canada, India, and Oman.
-Members of cavalry regiments and mounted police forces remain dominant in world-class tent pegging.

 New and emerging national tent pegging associations have helped spread the sport's popularity.
 The Australian Royal Adelaide Show, the British Tent Pegging Association, and the United States Cavalry Association now hold annual national championships and demonstrations in their respective countries.

-The US TENT PEGGING ASSOCIATION (USTPA) is a not-for-profit organization registered in the state of New York and is the National Governing Body for the sport of tent pegging in the USA.
+The United States Tent Pegging Association (USTPA) is a not-for-profit organization registered in the New York state and is the National Governing Body for the sport of tent pegging in the US.